amrutha-thalappan/UserManagement/readme.md

 * Phone number
 * Gender

-This API restricts registration of an user with an existing username.
-Only adult french residents are allowed to register to the system.
+This API restricts registration of a user with an existing username.
+Only adult French residents are allowed to register to the system.
 #### Show details of a registered user
-Provides Get Api to view the details of registerd user by giving username as input.
+Provides Get Api to view the details of registered user by giving username as input.
 If user does not exist with the given username then corresponding error response will be shown.

 ## Quickstart
 User Management service is available a buildable source code, but easiest way to install and run application is to use